 COVID-19 New Clinic Measures.
 PLEASE READ BEFORE VISITING US.

-The number of treatments needed will depend on how many thread veins you have.
+The number of sclerotherapy treatments needed will depend on how many thread veins you have.
 Most patients will have between 2 and 4 treatments, each lasting about 60 minutes.
 The treatment is not painful as the injections are made using a very tiny needle and most patients barely feel it.
 The nearest comparison is to acupuncture.
 Sometimes an itchy sensation can be felt immediately after treatment and some tenderness for a day or two.
-If necessary an anti – inflammatory cream can be used.
+If necessary an anti-inflammatory cream can be used.

-For those who are not confortable with needles there is the option of using IPL for skin rejuvenation.
+For those who are not comfortable with needles, there is the option of using IPL for skin rejuvenation.
 This is also the preferred method for really tiny red veins which are too small to receive a needle.